kyma-project/community/concepts/observability-strategy/configurable-monitoring/01-monitoring-groundwork.md

 ## Requirements

 ### General
 - Users need a way to outstream metrics into multiple external systems.
-There will be no production-ready solution provided by Kyma, so user need to integrate with something.
+There will be no production-ready backend provided by Kyma, so users must integrate with something.
 - Users need a way to add custom metrics from users' workload to that outstreams.
 Support for custom metrics is a major requirement for a monitoring solution.
 - Users need a way to influence what metrics are outstreamed.
 External systems will have a price dependent on load.
 Not relevant metrics must be droppable.
+- Users can opt out of the topic at any time by bringing there own agent technology.

 ### Basic backend configuration
-- Have a vendor-neutral layer of collectors that collects and ships metrics, but does not permanently store it (as a backend).
+- Have a vendor-neutral layer of agents/gateways that collects and ships metrics, but does not permanently store them.
-- The collector must run stably at any time when using the typical settings.
+- The agents/gateways must run stably at any time when using the typical settings.
 Bad configuration must be prevalidated and rejected.
 Fast feedback is welcome.
 - Outputs
   - Support configuration of backends and outputs at runtime (no need to run a Kyma upgrade process) in a scenario-focused approach.
   - Support multiple configurations at the same time (in individual Kubernetes resources) to support easy activation of dedicated scenarios.